rajmeetsng/yolo26-ripeloc-lite/README.md

 ## Dataset

 The 1,500-image greenhouse tomato dataset (6,227 annotations) is available upon request with a Data Use Agreement (DUA).
-Contact: irfan.hussain@ku.ac.ae

 | Split | Images | Ripe | Unripe | Total |
 |-------|--------|------|--------|-------|